 Bounce and Rhyme.
 For pre-school children.
 Term time only.
 2.30 - 3pm Experts have discovered that if a child knows eight nursery rhymes by heart by the time they are four years old, they are usually among the best at reading and spelling in their class by the time they are in Year 3.Enjoy sharing songs and rhymes with your pre-school children in a group setting, and help increase their language concentration and listening skills in these fun sessions.
 No need to book, just come along.

 Bounce and Rhyme.
 For pre-school children.
 Term time only.
 9.30 - 10.15am Experts have discovered that if a child knows eight nursery rhymes by heart by the time they are four years old, they are usually among the best at reading and spelling in their class by the time they are in Year 3.Enjoy sharing songs and rhymes with your pre-school children in a group setting, and help increase their language concentration and listening skills in these fun sessions.
 No need to book, just come along.

 Chatterbooks.
 For children aged 8 - 11.
 Term time only.
-5 - 6pm Dates vary please contact the library to find out when the next session will be held.
+5 - 6pm Contact the library to find out when the next session will be held.
 Join in our popular reading group for primary school children, to talk about what you are reading, take part in fun activities inspired by the best children's books, and choose new books to take home and read.
 Did you know, children who read for enjoyment do better at school?
 No need to book, just come along.

 By bus - Goole Library is a two minute walk from the nearest bus stop on North Street.